Spain's king and queen visit New Orleans for tricentennial

-NEW ORLEANS — The king and queen of Spain are coming to New Orleans as part of the city’s tricentennial celebration.
+NEW ORLEANS — The king and queen of Spain have arrived in New Orleans as part of the city’s tricentennial celebration.

-King Felipe VI and Queen Letizia are scheduled to arrive Thursday night in Louisiana, which was a Spanish colony from 1763 to 1802.
+King Felipe VI and Queen Letizia flew in Thursday evening to Louisiana, which was a Spanish colony from 1763 to 1802.
+They arrived at New Orleans’ airport at sunset and were greeted by several officials including Louisiana Gov. John Bel Edwards and New Orleans Mayor LaToya Cantrell.

-After a private meeting with Gov. John Bel Edwards, Mayor LaToya Cantrell will welcome them Friday at Gallier Hall , a former City Hall opened in 1853 and renovated for the city’s 300th anniversary.
+After a private meeting with Edwards, Cantrell will welcome them Friday at Gallier Hall , a former City Hall opened in 1853 and renovated for the city’s 300th anniversary.

 Friday evening, the king and queen will visit St. Louis Cathedral and the Cabildo , built as the government seat under Spanish rule and the center of New Orleans government until Gallier Hall opened.